1. Could be used against you in a court of law if not followed correctly.

 NOTES - Read more...

-Some computer knowledge of writing a letter in Pages or Word is needed.
+Some computer knowledge of writing in Pages or Word is needed.
 Familiarise yourself with either the Pages program (free from Apple), or the Word program (not sure if this is a paid product with Microsoft).
 Both have more buttons than you would ever need.

 A solid template foundation is key.
 There are a few things that need to be ironed out from the start about a manual, and they include: